Safe-DS/DSL/docs/api/safeds/data/labeled/containers/ImageDataset.md

 Return a new `ImageDataset` with shuffled data.

-The original dataset list is not modified.
+The original dataset is not modified.

 **Results:**